frasertweedale/talks/20140803-pyconau-elk/talk.rst

 - It is often useful to *augment* or *replace* the default behaviour.
-  - ORMs
+  - ORMs or other data abstractions
-  - Type checking and other kinds of validation
+  - Type checking and data validation
-  - Callbacks (for extensibility, audit, etc)
+  - Callbacks (for extensibility, audit, ...)
-  - Things I haven't thought of...
+  - things I haven't thought of...

 Motivation